 The event took place in November, 1986.
 She invited fourteen friends, two of them Jewish.
-The rabbi turned speechless when he saw boys among the guests and faces reflecting every conceivable background.
-But he knew his flock better than express his feelings.
+The rabbi turned speechless when he saw boys among the guests and faces reflecting every conceivable ethnicity.
+But he knew his flock too well to express his feelings.
 The children were dressed in their Sunday best, boys in suits and ties.
 Serious and respectful, they presented Polina with books on Jewish history.
 She read a piece it took her a month to prepare.
 Like with Emily, we were proud to tears.

 On April 26, 1986, an explosion at the Chernobyl nuclear plant near Kiev killed thousands.

 Had not the Scandinavian countries reported the high level of radiation, chances are that it would not have been reported at all, not even, as it was, below farm news—similar accidents that had taken place in the remote regions of the country were not known until post-Soviet Union time.

 I dared call a friend in Kiev but he laughed off my anxiety: “This crazy West only invents reasons for panic.
 What’s the big deal?
 A couple of people died, that’s it.”
 As we spoke, high-ranking officials had already quietly evacuated their families.
 The delay was to ensure that the standard cheering went undisturbed at the First May demonstration.